 Behind every numerical weather prediction (NWP) lies a sophisticated computer model, which simulates temperature, pressure, wind, cloud formation and precipitation.
 Combined with satellite observations, the prediction capability of weather forecast models has improved significantly over the past decades.

-The National Institute for Water and Atmospheric research (NIWA), a heavy user of NeSI platforms, runs the Unified Model developed at the UK Met Office daily to predict the weather up to 10 days ahead for New Zealanders.
+The National Institute for Water and Atmospheric research (NIWA) runs the Unified Model developed at the UK Met Office daily to predict the weather up to 10 days ahead for New Zealanders.